Well Furlong Art and Theatre logo & link to home page

 The Globe Playhouse

-Information about the playhouse where Shakespeare's plays were produced in his lifetime, and information and pictures of the new reconstructed Shakespeare's Globe on London's Bankside.
-Also reviews of most of the plays performed there since its first season in 1997.
+Drawings and information about the playhouse where Shakespeare's plays were produced in his lifetime, and information and pictures of the new reconstructed Shakespeare's Globe on London's Bankside